 The suggested sequence in this catalog is for students entering in the fall semester.
 Please see your advisor for a suggested spring entry sequence.

 \Students must earn a C- or better in order to successfully complete a course.

 Aviation Power Plant C.A.S.
+Certificate of Applied Science

 Please see the Helena College website for gainful employment information related to this program: